open-telemetry/opentelemetry-specification/specification/common/attribute-requirement-level.md

 - [Recommended](#recommended)
 - [Opt-In](#opt-in)

 The requirement level for an attribute is specified by semantic conventions depending on attribute availability across instrumented entities, performance, security, and other factors.
-When defining requirement levels, semantic conventions MUST take into account signal-specific requirements.
+When specifying requirement levels, a semantic convention MUST take into account signal-specific requirements.

 For example, Metric attributes that may have high cardinality can only be defined with `Opt-In` level.